How Do Automatic Transfer Switches Work With Generators?

 Key Benefits of Using an ATS:

-• Faster power restoration
+• Faster power restoration through automatic power transfer between different power sources.

 ATS units are commonly used in places where consistent power is essential: